Charles McCarthy (progressive): The Wisconsin Idea

 In 1912, McCarthy published The Wisconsin Idea, a summary of the goals and ideals of the Progressive movement.
 In it, he decried the "corrupting influences of the concentrated wealth" and called for political and economic reforms that would facilitate "the betterment, the efficiency and the welfare of each individual."
 To accomplish this, McCarthy advocated the development of a science of public administration so that governments could be run with the same efficiency as businesses.
 He recommended that public officials be educated specifically for administrative duties.
 Other ideas described in the book include the direct accountability of politicians and government administrators to the electorate; the regulation of business, including railroads, utilities, stocks and bonds, insurance, and banking, for the public good; and the provision of service by public universities to the state via university extensions and adult education.

 In his introduction to the book, Theodore Roosevelt wrote:

 As Professor Simon N. Patten says: "Without means of attainment and measures of result an ideal becomes meaningless.
 The real idealist is a pragmatist and an economist.
 He demands measurable results and reaches them by means made available by economic efficiency.
 Only in this way is social progress possible."
 Mr. McCarthy's purpose is to impress not only every real reformer, but every capable politician, with the fact that the people are more concerned about "good works" than about "faith."

+According to historian Tim Lacy, McCarthy, "possessed an extraordinary sense of political philosophy and contextual factors; this sense broadly shaped the Wisconsin Idea.
+He was sensitive to ethics, the problems of force, the distoring effects of money and capitalism, the wants of everyday people, the importance of deliberation, the problems of expertise, the drive for efficiency, and the concerns of justice."